-The AFRICA24 Group presents : Visa for Music 2025
+The AFRICA24 Group Presents : Visa For Music 2025

 The AFRICA24 Group 360° coverage and global broadcasting to 120 million households

-Watch‘‘Visa For Music 2’25’ live, on replay and on demand on all your screens at :
+Watch 'Visa For Music 2025' live, on replay and on demand on all your screens at:

 Contact: